-Type of fee or cost Amount How and when paid Ongoing annual fees and cost ts2 Management fees and costs The fees and costs for managing your investment Geared funds Other funds 1.13-1.14% p.a. (estimated) 0.31-0.33% p.a. (estimated) Unless otherwise stated in the PDS, the management fees and costs are expressed as a percentage of the total average net assets of the fund.
+Type of fee or cost Amount 1 How and when paid Ongoing annual fees and cos Ongoing annual fees and costs 2 Management fees and costs The fees and costs for managing your investment 0.67-1.17% p.a. (estimated) Unless otherwise stated in the PDS, the management fees and costs are expressed as a percentage of the total average net assets of the fund.
 The management fees and costs are reflected in the daily unit price and payable monthly or as incurred by the fund.
 Refer to the 'Management fees and costs' section for further details.
-Performance fees Amounts deducted from your investment in relation to the performance of the product N/A N/A
+Performance fees Amounts deducted from your investment in relation to the performance of the product 0.00-0.01% p.a. (estimated) Performance fees are reflected in the daily unit price and are paid monthly at the relevant rate (inclusive of the net effect of GST).
+See the 'Performance fees' section for further details.

-Type of fee or cost Amount How and when paid Transaction costs The costs incurred by the scheme when buying or selling assets 0.00-0.06% p.a. (estimated), depending on the fund.
+Type of fee or cost Amount 1 How and when paid Transaction costs The costs incurred by the scheme when buying or selling assets 0.00-0.15% p.a. (estimated), depending on the fund.
 Refer to the table in the 'Transaction costs' section for the transaction costs that apply to each fund.
 These costs are deducted from the underlying assets of the fund and are reflected in the daily unit price for that fund.
 Depending on the cost, they may be deducted daily, monthly or at some other time.
-Member activity related fees and costs (fees for services or when your m oney moves in or out of the product) Establishment Fee The fee to open your investment Nil N/A Contribution Fee The fee on each amount contributed to your investment Nil N/A Buy/sell spread An amount deducted from your investment representing costs incurred in transactions by the scheme 0.05-0.20% of the transaction, depending on the fund.
+Member activity related fees and costs (fees for services or when your m oney moves in or out of the product) Establishment fee The fee to open your investment Nil N/A Contribution fee 3 The fee on each amount contributed to your investment Nil N/A Buy/sell spread An amount deducted from your investment representing costs incurred in transactions by the scheme 0.10-0.20% of the transaction, depending on the fund.
 Refer to the 'Buy/sell spreads' section for more information, and to the 'Fees and costs for each fund' table for the buy/sell spreads for each fund.
 These spreads may change without notice to you to reflect changing market conditions.
 Refer to the 'Product Update' section of our website at cfs.com.au/product-updates This cost is payable each time you add to, withdraw from or switch to/from a fund.
-Withdrawal Fee The fee on each amount you take out of your investment Nil N/A Exit Fee The fee to close your investment Nil N/A Switching Fee The fee for changing investment funds Nil N/A
+Withdrawal fee 3 The fee on each amount you take out of your investment Nil N/A Exit fee 3 The fee to close your investment Nil N/A Switching fee 3 The fee for changing investment funds Nil N/A